jesse-r-s-hines/wdio-obsidian-service/packages/wdio-obsidian-service/README.md

 # WDIO Obsidian Service [![NPM](https://img.shields.io/npm/v/wdio-obsidian-service)](https://www.npmjs.com/package/wdio-obsidian-service)

-`wdio-obsidian-service` lets you test [Obsidian](https://obsidian.md) plugins end-to-end using [WebdriverIO](https://webdriver.io).
-The service can:
+Test your [Obsidian](https://obsidian.md) plugins end-to-end using [WebdriverIO](https://webdriver.io)!

+WDIO Obsidian Service can:
-- Download and install Obsidian
+- 📥 Download and test multiple versions of Obsidian
-- Test your plugin on multiple Obsidian app versions and installer/Electron versions
-- Download Chromedriver matching the Obsidian Electron version
+- 💻📱 Run tests on Windows, macOS, Linux, and Android
-- Sandbox Obsidian so tests don't interfere with your system Obsidian installation or each other
+- 📦 Sandbox Obsidian so tests don't interfere with your system or each other
-- Run tests in parallel
-- Open and switch between vaults during your tests
+- 📂 Open and switch between vaults
-- Provide helper functions for common testing tasks
+- 🛠️ Provide helper functions for common testing tasks
-- Run tests in GitHub CI
+- 🤖 Run tests in GitHub CI

 ## Installation and Setup